Blase Cupich: Bishop of Rapid City

 On July 6, 1998, Cupich was appointed as the seventh bishop of Rapid City by Pope John Paul II.
 Cupich was installed and consecrated at the Rushmore Plaza Civic Center in Rapid City by Archbishop Harry Flynn on September 21, 1998.
 His co-consecrators were Archbishops Elden Francis and Charles Chaput.

 As bishop, Cupich banned children from receiving their first communion and confirmation in services using the Tridentine Mass.
 In 2002, Cupich prohibited a Traditional Mass community from celebrating the Paschal Triduum liturgies according to the 1962 form of the Roman Rite.
 He defended this move by saying, "We're just looking for an opportunity on an annual basis for us to all worship together, for one moment of unity as a Catholic church ... it seems the day the Lord died for us all would be a good day to do it.
 That's all that this is about."

-When Cupich moved to Spokane, the next bishop of Rapid City lifted these bans and reinstated the original Mass.
+When Cupich moved to Spokane, the next bishop of Rapid City lifted these bans.

 Cupich served on the United States Conference of Catholic Bishops' (USCCB) Committee for Young Adults during 2000 to 2003.
 During this period, the USCCB adopted its Dallas Charter, establishing procedures for handling accusation of priest misconduct.
 He served again on the USCCB's renamed Committee on Protection of Children and Young People from 2005 to 2006.
 Cupich became head of the committee in 2008.

 Following the 2008 US presidential election, Cupich advised his fellow American bishops to find ways to work with the incoming Obama administration: "Keep in mind a prophecy of denunciation quickly wears thin, and it seems to me what we need is a prophecy of solidarity, with the community we serve and the nation that we live in."